 The State Historical Fund offers competitive grant draft application reviews to any interested applicant.
 Applicants must have an approved Letter of Intent before they begin the application process, including draft reviews.We highly encourage applicants to utilize this service.

-We accept draft reviews up to one month prior to the application deadline (For example, July 1 for the August 1 deadline).
+We accept draft reviews up to two weeks prior to the application deadline (For example, September 19 for the October 3 deadline).
 One full review with comments from multiple staff is provided.
 Submit all draft reviews through the application draft function in the online application portal, to firstname.lastname@example.org.

 Grant Writing Resources